namratabhattacharya/Stardust/README.md

-# Stardust : Simultaneous visualization of cells and marker genes from scRNA-seq studies
+# Stardust: Simultaneous visualisation of cells and marker genes from scRNA-seq studies

-Python package for cell-gene coembedding and analysis pipeline for single cell transcriptomics data
+Python package for cell-gene coembedding and analysis pipeline for single cell transcriptomics data.
+It enables simultaneous representation of cells and marker genes, preserving both transcriptional similarity and inferred spatial proximity.

 -   [Installation](#installation-guide)
 -   [Dataset Format](#dataset_support_format)